contensis/docs-delivery-js/model/node-get-root-options.md

 ---
-description: NodesGetRootOptions is a structure that is used to describe the options for requesting a root node.
+description: NodeGetRootOptions is a structure that is used to describe the options for requesting a root node.
 ---

-# NodesGetRootOptions
+# NodeGetRootOptions

-`NodesGetRootOptions` is a structure that is used to describe the options for requesting a root node.
+`NodeGetRootOptions` is a structure that is used to describe the options for requesting a root node.

 ## Properties